 Founding members included Florence Nightingale (nurse and medical pioneer), Elizabeth Garrett Anderson (first British woman to qualify as a doctor), Baroness Burdett-Coutts (philanthropist and heiress to the Coutts bank) and William Henry Smith MP (philanthropist and founder of WH Smith).

 Queen Victoria became Patron of the Fund in 1874 and the royal patronage has continued to this day.
-London Catalyst is privileged to have as our Patron Her Majesty the Queen.
+London Catalyst is privileged to have had the late Queen Elizabeth as Patron.
 In 2016 we were proud to support ‘The Patron’s Lunch’, a celebration of Her Majesty’s patronage of more than 600 charities and organisations in the UK and across the Commonwealth on the occasion of her 90th birthday.

 Our memorandum of association requires the charity to have two trustees from religious denominations and one representing the medical or social work profession.
 The charity maintains its historical link to London’s faith communities, social work and medical professions through its membership.

-The charity has been in existence for over 140 years and its history is interwoven with the emergence of the modern welfare state.
+The charity has been in existence for nearly 150 years and its history is interwoven with the emergence of the modern welfare state.

 For a fascinating insight into the social conditions of Victorian London you may wish to read: ‘A reflection on sickness and poverty in London in the late 19th century ‘It was the best of times; it was the worst of times’ – By Beverley Cook, Curator of Social History at the Museum of London.
 A look back at sickness and poverty in Victorian London.